ualibweb/UALIB_Workshops/02_Unix/03_Unix_Viewing_Counting.md

 ## Counting

-A useful utility is `wc`, which counts the number of lines, words, and characters in text files.
+A useful utility is `wc`, which counts the number of lines, words, and byte counts in text files.
 Let's try to use `wc` on one of the files in the `/Udata/PubMed` folder:

 ```console